 The posters are designed to promote the company’s line of weight loss supplements and they are causing a storm because of the message they seem to embrace which equates a ‘beach ready body’ with a particular kind of body: a young, slim, and fit body with no blemishes or imperfections (if you can ever call wrinkles, saggy skin, cellulite, fat, freckles ‘imperfections’ to begin with of course).

-People have started to respond to those posters by defacing them – writing things like “every body is ready,” “f*** off”, “stop encouraging women to starve themselves”, and “don’t worry you look gorgeous the way you are” – directly on the posters.
+People have started to respond to those posters by defacing them – writing things like “every body is ready,” “f*** off”, “stop encouraging women to starve themselves”, and “don’t worry you look gorgeous the way you are!” directly on the posters.

-Protein World has responded to all this by going on the defensive and standing behind their posters and their message.
+The company behind them then responded to all this by going on the defensive and standing behind their posters and their message.
 To a woman voicing her critique of the posters by writing “I spent life believing I’m not good enough” they responded by saying: “why make your insecurities our problem?”
 They’ve also tweeted to say that “we are a nation of sympathisers for fatties #doesnthelpanyone” and to ask whether “it’s OK to be fat and out of shape instead of healthy?”

 I think this is absurd.